-The firm is liquidated with probability $1 - \mu_j$ in the event of default, since B is noncontractible.
+Lenders take control of the firm with probability $1 - \mu_j$ in the event of default, since B is noncontractible.
 In this case, the owner-manager's loss is given by V + B - D > 0.
-We thus refer to V + B - D as bankruptcy costs and to B as the owner-manager's private bankruptcy costs.
-In particular, an increase in B increases the owner-manager's private bankruptcy costs, which in turn increases the owner-manager's incentive to exert effort, since effort reduces the probability of incurring private bankruptcy costs.
+We thus refer to V + B - D as bankruptcy costs and to B as the owner-manager's personal costs of bankruptcy.
+In particular, an increase in the owner-manager's personal costs of bankruptcy increases the owner-manager's incentive to exert effort, since effort reduces the probability of incurring personal costs of bankruptcy.

 The owner-manager's incentive to exert effort is higher under the receivership system compared with the management stay system for two reasons.
-First, since $1 - \mu_r > 1 - \mu_m$, the expected private bankruptcy costs are higher in the receivership system compared with the management stay system, which implies a stronger incentive to exert effort under receivership compared with management stay.
+First, since $1 - \mu_r > 1 - \mu_m$, the expected personal costs of bankruptcy are higher under the receivership system compared with the management stay system, which implies a stronger incentive to exert effort under receivership compared with management stay.
 Second, as discussed in Section 3.2.2, the face value F_j is lower and the lenders' expected payoff in default $\lambda_j D$ is higher under receivership compared with management stay.
 This gives the owner-manager a higher payoff in the event of success and a lower payoff in the event of failure under receivership compared with management stay, implying a stronger incentive to exert effort under receivership compared with management stay.